Kashim Shettima: Early career

-Shettima worked with the Commercial Bank of Africa as an Agricultural Economist at its Ikeja Office, Lagos State (1993–1997).
-He then became a deputy manager, later manager, at the African International Bank Limited, Kaduna Branch (1997–2001), and was appointed Deputy Manager/Branch Head of the Zenith Bank's Maiduguri Office in 2001, becoming General Manager five years later.
+Shettima held a position as an Agricultural Economist at the Commercial Bank of Africa's Ikeja Office in Lagos State from 1993 to 1997.
+Subsequently, he transitioned to a managerial role, ascending to the position of Deputy Manager and later Manager at the African International Bank Limited's Kaduna Branch from 1997 to 2001.
+In 2001, he was appointed Deputy Manager and Branch Head of the Zenith Bank's Maiduguri Office.
+Five years later, he assumed the role of North-East General Manager.
 In mid-2007, Shettima was appointed Commissioner of the Borno State Ministry of Finance and Economic Development.
-Later he would become Commissioner in the Ministries of Local Governments and Chieftaincy Affairs, Education, Agriculture and later Health under his predecessor as Borno Governor Ali Modu Sheriff.
+Subsequently, he served as Commissioner in the Ministries of Local Governments and Chieftaincy Affairs, Education, Agriculture, and later Health under his predecessor as Borno Governor, Ali Modu Sheriff.